-Lewisville Root Canal Therapy
+Root Canal Therapy – Lewisville, TX

 A tooth’s nerve and pulp can get infected for numerous reasons.
-If the tooth has deep decay, overly large fillings, fractures, or other dental trauma, then the nerve may get inflamed.
+If the tooth has deep decay, overly large fillings, fractures, or other dental trauma, the nerve may get inflamed.
 If you’re experiencing irritation and pain in your teeth, you may need root canal therapy from Dr. Capehart and our Lewisville team.

-Root canal therapy is when the nerve and pulp of the diseased tooth are removed.
+Root canal therapy occurs when the nerve and pulp of the diseased tooth are removed.
 During your root canal, Dr. Capehart will use special files to ensure the infection is completely gone and to also smooth down the interior of the tooth.
-We’ll finish your root canal by sealing the tooth and placing a crown over it.
+He’ll finish your root canal by sealing the tooth and placing a crown over it.
 Your new crown will protect the tooth from brittleness and additional infections.
 Often, crowns used for root canal therapy are made from porcelain, which mimics the look of natural teeth and can be cared for with regular brushing and flossing.
 Call our office if you have any questions on root canal therapy or root canal treatment.